The Gaffer Tapes: History of The Gaffer Tapes

 In 2014 Fantasy Football expert Ash Kernsworth, writer and broadcaster Craig Hazell, and comedian Tom Holmes began recording podcasts during the 2014 FIFA World Cup.
 In August of the same year, they accompanied the mini-league on the official Premier League fantasy football website.
 While the content of the podcast consisted of general fantasy football discussion, specifics such as prices of players and league positions were specific to the Fantasy Premier League game.

-In July 2017, The Gaffer Tapes appeared on Bournemouth goalkeeper Asmir Begović's Season of Sports podcast to talk Fantasy Sports.
+In July 2017, The Gaffer Tapes appeared on former Everton goalkeeper Asmir Begović's Season of Sports podcast to talk Fantasy Sports.

 On 3 July 2017, The Gaffer Tapes announced that they were recording a live podcast at The Phoenix Artist Club in Central London which was recorded on 24 October 2017.

 On 31 July 2017 Craig appeared as a guest on Talksport radio to talk about Fantasy Football.
 On 7 December 2017, Ash also appeared as a guest.
 Craig appeared again in August 2019 to talk about the release of 'The A-Z of Fantasy Football'.

 The Gaffer Tapes were featured in the August 2017 edition of Stuff Magazine as their Number 1 Football Podcast.

 In May 2018 The Gaffer Tapes released a song for the England national team's 2018 FIFA World Cup campaign.

 Tom and Craig wrote for the television show 'Football's 47 Best Worst Songs' in 2018, which was produced by Goalhanger Films and broadcast on UKTV Play, hosted by Bob Mortimer.

 The Gaffers were asked to be Judges for the Professional Footballers' Association 'Player of the Month' award for September 2018.

 On 5 March 2019 The Gaffers announced that they had stopped recording podcasts.
 In total there were 139 episodes recorded between June 2014 and December 2018.

 Tom appeared on the Hawksbee and Jacobs Show on talkSPORT on 12 December 2019, to talk about chess grandmaster Magnus Carlsen and his rise to prominence in fantasy football.

 In July 2021 Tom was interviewed in FourFourTwo Magazine about Fantasy Football.

 In November 2021 Tom did an interview with British Comedy Guide where it was announced that The Gaffer Tapes "should return from hiatus soon".

+In June 2025 Tom and Craig's script "Baeliffs" came runner-up in the Sitcom Mission 2025, in association with British Comedy Guide, and in September were longlisted in the Shortcom TV Sitcom Competition 2025.